 Harris also sought out drugs that were tasteless and odorless after trying to put Xanax pills in her water but she refused to drink it after tasting it.
 He had allegedly given his wife reason to suspect “something was going on.”
 Leyton stated the loving mother of two had told a friend that if something were to happen to her, to look at Jason.

 Harris’ coworkers told investigators he told them he wanted to avoid divorcing his wife of 11 years so he wouldn’t have to make child support payments or worry about custody.
-Instead, the cereal killer asked a colleague to kill his wife for $5,000 after a hitman he had wound up getting arrested.
+Instead, the cereal killer asked a colleague to kill his wife for $5,000 after a hitman he had hired wound up getting arrested.
 Harris was fired from his job after testing positive for drugs multiple times.

 After investigating the case further, authorities found that Harris had bought a ticket for a flight to Rhode Island to meet up with another woman, just nine days after his wife’s death after collecting $120,000 in life insurance.